MelissaData/PlaceName-Downloader/README.md

 This is the script that downloads Melissa Place Name for you to use.

-For the latest Melissa Place Name release notes, please visit:
+To view the latest Melissa Place Name release notes or to subscribe to product notifications, please visit:
 - https://releasenotes.melissa.com/reference-data/zip-info-place-name/

 ## Tested Environments